-Expansions: Work that increases the footprint of fill, depth of basin or drainage feature, structures or floats, or slip capacity.
+Expansions: Work that increases the footprint of fill, depth of basin or drainage feature, structures, or floats, or slip capacity.

-Footprint (boating facility): The limit of structures, such as docks, pilings, piers or platforms, at an established marina or docking facility.
-The seaward limit of structures may be connected with imaginary lines as required on a plan or map to define the limit of the existing or proposed footprint.
+Footprint (boating facility): The limit of structures, such as docks, pilings, piers, or platforms, at an established marina or docking facility.